Local Mental Health Drive Benefits Area Residents

 “I believe addressing the mental health needs of our community is a critical issue.The JPK Fund was set up by Dr. Paulson to help address the needs in the greater Poweshiek community and provide financial assistance for individuals who do not have the means to pay for counseling, medications, or transportation to appointments.
 Our goal is to grow the JPK Fund to provide more and more services to those in need.”

 Suicide is the 10thleading cause of death in the United States, with an average of 130suicides per day.
 It is estimated that 56 percent of American adults with a mental illness did not receive appropriate treatment, and that 7.7 percent of youth have no access to mental health services through private insurance.
+There are some that also suffer from addiction issues and they can be brought to rehabs near me to get help.

 Gifts to the JPK annual fund drive to benefit Poweshiek County residents may be sent in care of the Claude W. and Dolly Ahrens Foundation, 1510 Penrose Street, Grinnell, Iowa 50112, or donated online at ahrensfamilyfoundation.org/partner-program-funds.